The history of the Sock

 1° The discovery of the first socks

-2° The Middle Ages and culotte socks
+2° The Middle Ages and pantyhose

 If today the sock is a universal accessory, in the Middle Ages, it was a real tool of social distinction reserved for the wealthy classes.
 Each piece was knitted by hand, without a machine, making the sock a luxury accessory whose manufacturing secret was well kept.